 Peter is the Founding Director of the Liggins Institute and was Chief Science Advisor to Prime Minister John Key.

 Dame Teuila Percival

 A consultant paediatrician, and co-founder of South Seas Healthcare in South Auckland, Teuila is highly regarded in the Pacific health sector and academia.

 Nathan is a GP and Clinical Director at Turuki Healthcare in South Auckland.

 Dr Colin Barber

-Jo is a family counsellor.
+Jo is an experienced family counsellor.

 Lauren is co-director of The Centre for Attachment.

 Nathan is a neuroscience educator with a background in child counselling, teaching and social service management.

 Vicki is a senior advisor with SKIP(Strategies with Kids, Information for Parents), now Tākai.